Stories: Tropical Escape

 5. Remember to Have Fun!

 Neutral 3 x 6 subway tile is always a great and timeless option, but if there's anything telling you to add a tiny bit of color or pattern, go with your gut and do it!
-If you're having a hard time settling on color and pattern, you can request digital renderings of your space from your Design Consultant so you can better envision how everything will come together.
+If you're having a hard time settling on color and pattern, you can request digital renderings (for projects 75 SqFt or greater) of your space from your Design Consultant so you can better envision how everything will come together.

 Tile Shown: Wave in Naples Blue // Design: Fernanda Conrad